-Dying Light 2 is adding a robust and deep factions system to the open-world survival action game.
-These three factions, known as the Peacekeepers, the Renegades, and the Survivors, all play a role in the city of Villedor and can grow in size or be strained for resources, depending on your actions and decisions throughout the game.
+Dying Light 2 adds a robust and deep factions system to the open-world survival action game.
+These three factions, known as the Peacekeepers, the Renegades, and the Survivors, all play a role in the city of Villedor and can grow in influence or be wiped off the map depending on your actions and decisions throughout the game.

 This is one of the major gameplay innovations coming to Dying Light 2 and the Factions are one of the features that will make the game feel more alive, according to Techland.
-Since the game’s announcement, we have learned a lot about all three of these groups.
+Who you chose to align with can also affect the ending of Dying Light 2.
+Since the game’s announcement, we have learned a lot about all three of these groups and now that we have played the game we know more.

 But what are the motives and views of these three Factions in Dying Light 2?
 How will their roles within Villedor affect your abilities and the people within the city?
 Read on to see the Dying Light 2 Factions system explained in detail.